 It only took three days for Thor: The Dark World to surpass the lifetime gross of the original.
 The film took a $19.6 million bow in China to dethrone Russia's Stalingrad atop the box office.
 IMAX represented $3 million worth of business for the superhero sequel.
 The big debut presented a threat to the release of Escape Plan in the market, but the action vehicle was able to receive a Monday release date and earn $13 million from Monday-Thursday before Marvel's latest hit Chinese theaters.
 Escape Plan is currently up to $22.8 million in China, which is very close to the $23.2 million haul in North America.

-Check back with us later this week for a full report on the Chinese box office.
+Check back tomorrow for a full report on the top ten movies in China.

 Canada and Hollywood face-off for Chinese animated market.
 [Wall Street Journal]

 MPAA bridges ties with China through week-long event.
 [LA Times]

 Chinese box office expected to pass $3.6B this year.
 [The Wrap]